 The pool at the old Riviera (now Margaritaville) in Palm Springs

 The pool at another classic mid-century property, the Del Marco Hotel, in the Tennis Club district of Palm Springs.

 Pull off Route 10 and head down highway 111 down the 10 mile road into Palm Springs, and you’re greeted by a large bank of windmills generating energy for the Coachella Valley.
-Pull over and get a great shot.
+Look for the Amtrak station pull off.
+Park and get a great shot.
 I love this capture of a deserted railroad track, with the windmills in the background.

 The windmills of Palm Springs, off Highway #111

 Palm Springs is in love with its mid-century history, when Elvis Presley, Frank Sinatra, Bob Hope and other entertainers had elaborate desert homes.
 Many are intact, and a joy to look at.
 Unfortunately on this trip, we didn’t get to do the Movie Star home tour, but we did stay in the historic Tennis Club district downtown, which is ripe with small old motor inns–one of which (Amin Casa) used to be the home for movie siren Gloria Swanson back in the 1930s.
 Our hotel (no movie star connection, just a woman named Joanie, the original owner) is a find, if you like hanging by the pool, and being able to walk into town.
 (Yes!)
 It’s called Desert Hills, and we can’t recommend it highly enough.

 The Desert Hills in Palm Springs is a mid-century, comfy motor inn where all the action revolves around the swimming pool.